EddyLuten/bhreia.com/docs/campaigns/sessions/session-10.5.md

     <img src="/assets/images/bhreia-first-sketch-tiny.jpg" />
   </a>
   <figcaption>
-    The first sketch of the map I made in a sketchbook on September 7, 2021.
+    The first map of Bhreia I made in a sketchbook on September 7, 2021.
   </figcaption>
 </figure>